FreeRADIUS

 When invoices, payments, plans, and RADIUS policies are disconnected, support teams spend time explaining why a customer paid but still cannot connect.

-Supported RADIUS patterns
+RADIUS rollout patterns

 What ISPAgents adds

-• Billing-driven access state.
+• Billing-driven access-state evidence.

 • Plan-to-policy mapping.